Freesat satellite receivers - Spain, operational differences

 This type of issue is caused by the receiver was designed to work in the UK / Eire & not to receive of be used overseas, so similar to Sky satellite receivers, whilst they do work - they are supplied with a cautionary note as they do have functionality 'quirks' which are specific to these models.

-Modern free to air receivers also have the ability to record via a USB ouput port - which neither Sky or Freesat offer this recording option facility, without spending considerably more than the equivalent FTA model.
+Many modern free to air receivers (non Freesat) also have the ability to record via a USB ouput port - which neither Sky or Freesat offer this recording option facility, without spending considerably more than the equivalent FTA mode.
+It is only the Freesat twin tuner models that have an internal hard drive, which have this facility.

 As with all of this type of equipment there are considerable difference in facilities & options, depending on budget & your useage requirements.